airgap-it/tezblock/README.md

 Edit the `src/environments/environment.ts` and `src/environments/environment.prod.ts` files and change:

-* `MAINNET_RPC_URL` to a URL to the JSON RPC interface of a Tezos node.
+- `MAINNET_RPC_URL` URL to the JSON RPC interface of a Tezos node
-* `MAINNET_CONSEIL_URL` to a URL of a running Conseil service.
+- `MAINNET_CONSEIL_URL` URL of a running Conseil service
-* `MAINNET_CONSEIL_API_KEY` to the API key for the Conseil service.
+- `MAINNET_CONSEIL_API_KEY` API key for the Conseil service
-* `MAINNET_TARGET_URL` this value can be set to the URL tezblock will be accessible from.
-This is only needed if switching between the different networks is need. otherwise it can be ignored.
+- `MAINNET_TARGET_URL` Value can be set to the URL tezblock will be accessible from.
+Only needed if switching between the different network deployments is desired, otherwise this can be ignored

 If support for multiple networks is needed, similarly edit the `BABYLONNET_` and `CARTHAGENET_` values, or ignore them otherwise.